 - 4 lemon wedges

-1 In a large sauté pan, heat the butter and olive oil on medium heat until the butter is melted and foamy.
+1 Sauté leeks and bell peppers: In a large sauté pan, heat the butter and olive oil on medium heat until the butter is melted and foamy.
 Stir in the sliced leeks and bell peppers, sprinkle with salt and dried tarragon, and gently cook until completely soft, 10 to 15 minutes.

-3 Place the salmon filled foil packets on a baking sheet and place in the oven in the middle rack.
-Bake until the salmon is just cooked through, about 10 to 12 minutes.
+3 Bake: Place the salmon filled foil packets on a baking sheet and place in the oven in the middle rack.
+Bake at 375°F (190°C) about 12 to 15 minutes, or until just barely cooked through.

 Sprinkle with lemon juice to serve or serve with lemon wedges.